csharp-benchmark-net

 How to perform performance tests in C# with BenchmarkDotNet

-However, conducting a benchmark correctly is more complicated than is usually thought, because both the development environment and the compiler will do all sorts of things that can interfere with the measurement of the result.
+However, doing a benchmark correctly is more complicated than is usually thought, because both the development environment and the compiler will do all sorts of things that can interfere with the measurement of the result.

 • Simple syntax and usage